Bruce Ackerman: Career

 Ackerman clerked for U.S. Court of Appeals Judge Henry Friendly from 1967 to 1968, and then for U.S. Supreme Court Justice John Marshall Harlan II from 1968 to 1969.

 Ackerman joined the faculty of University of Pennsylvania Law School in 1969.
 He was a professor at Yale University from 1974 to 1982 and at Columbia University from 1982 to 1987.
 Since 1987 Ackerman has been the Sterling Professor of Law and Political Science at Yale.
 He teaches classes at Yale on the concepts of justice and on his theories of constitutional transformation.
 He regards himself as a legal pragmatist.
+Some of Ackerman's notable students include legal scholars such as Akhil Reed Amar, Noah Feldman, Kenji Yoshino and politicians such as U.S. Representative Ro Khanna.